smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 ```
 See "./linux-build-asuswrt-merlin.sh help" for more details.
 Optional user
 selected "clean" action(s) must precede the router name being built.
 The "all"
-option automatically does pre-determined clean actions before each supported
+option automatically does predetermined clean actions before each supported
 router is built and should be the only option when it is used.

 Sudo is required because root access is required to set symbolic links in /opt